 Each holiday season, Tata & Howard partners with Dare Family Services to provide personalized gifts to disadvantaged children.
 T&H employee-owners choose wish ornaments from a giving tree and purchase the gifts for which the children ask.
 Any unclaimed wishes are purchased by Tata & Howard’s Philanthropy Committee, ensuring that every child receives his or her requested gifts.
 Dare Family Services’ primary mission is to find, train, and support loving homes that will help children become resilient and overcome the trauma of serious abuse and neglect.
 Every child is given a life, education, and a road to normal adulthood.

-Tata & Howard participated in National Flip Flop Day in order to raise funds for Camp Sunshine, a retreat in Casco, Maine for children with life-threatening illnesses and their families.
-Employee-owners wore flip flops to work in exchange for a donation to Camp Sunshine, and all donations were matched by Tata & Howard’s Philanthropy Committee.
+Tata & Howard participates in National Flip Flop Day in order to raise funds for Camp Sunshine, a retreat in Casco, Maine for children with life-threatening illnesses and their families.
+Employee-owners wear flip flops to work in exchange for a donation to Camp Sunshine, and all donations are matched by Tata & Howard’s Philanthropy Committee.

 Rally for the Jimmy Fund

-In 2015, T&H employee-owners participated in Rally for the Jimmy Fund.
-The Rally encourages people to wear Red Sox gear on Opening Day at Fenway Park, which fell on Monday, April 13, in exchange for a donation to the Jimmy Fund.
+T&H employee-owners participated in Rally for the Jimmy Fund.
+The Rally encourages people to wear Red Sox gear on Opening Day at Fenway Park in exchange for a donation to the Jimmy Fund.
 Tata & Howard team members were happy to donate to the Jimmy Fund while enjoying a casual Red Sox day at the office.
 Since its inception in 2006, Rally for the Jimmy Fund has raised over $4 million.

 Professional Services Volunteerism